HeruEwasham/GenericParameterCollection.EtoForms/README.md

 # GenericParameterCollection.EtoForms

-This provides controls for using [GenericParameterCollection](https://github.com/HeruEwasham/GenericParameterCollection) in the GUI [Eto.Forms](https://github.com/picoe/Eto).
+This provides controls for using [GenericParameterCollection](https://github.com/HeruEwasham/GenericParameterCollection) in the GUI-framework [Eto.Forms](https://github.com/picoe/Eto).

 ## How to use this package